The school says my daughter needs to repeat third grade. Should I fight this? And if so, what should I suggest as an alternative?

 How Your Child Would Be Taught If She Repeats Third Grade

-It’s important to keep in mind that if your child has learning and attention issues, teaching her the same material in the same way may not be very helpful.
+It’s important to keep in mind that if your child has learning and thinking differences, teaching her the same material in the same way may not be very helpful.
 Find out whether the school is planning to use different educational strategies if she repeats third grade.
 If not, ask why.

 Putting It All Together